 Aware is compliant with The Governance Code - a Code of Practice for Good Governance of Community, Voluntary and Charitable Organisations in Ireland: www.governancecode.ie

-13 full-time and eight part-time staff are employed.
-With over 45,000 people participating in Aware’s services in 2015; 285,000 unique visits to the Aware website, and only 15% of annual income received from the state, staff with relevant professional competencies and skills are required to ensure the organisation and its services operate effectively, professionally and in line with clinical best practice.
+13 full-time and seven part-time staff are employed.
+With over 49,000 people participating in Aware’s services in 2016; 309,000 unique visits to the Aware website, and 26% of annual income received from the state, staff with relevant professional competencies and skills are required to ensure the organisation and its services operate effectively, professionally and in line with clinical best practice.

 Staff also work to ensure the organisation complies with legal requirements under a wide range of Acts, policies and charters including: Registration with the Charities Regulatory Authority; Garda vetting; data protection legislation; employment legislation; health & safety legislation; Children First guidelines; the Irish Charities Tax Reform Statement of Guiding Principles for Fundraising, and the new Lobbying Act 2015.
 Aware’s annual accounts are published on aware.ie each year and also filed with the Companies Registration Office.